drug-design/course/docs/chapters/adme-case-studies.md

 #### Mibefradil

-Mibefradil is a long acting T-type calcium channel antagonist used for hypertension and chronic stable angina pectoris.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/mibefradil-afb5017a'><i class='fa fa-play' aria-hidden='true'></i></button>Mibefradil is a long acting T-type calcium channel antagonist used for hypertension and chronic stable angina pectoris.
 Mibefradil was a potent inhibitor of CYP3A4, which resulted in multiple clinically relevant drug interactions.
 These included very important co-medications such as Simvastatin, which showed a large seven-fold elevation, sufficient to enhance potential adverse events, including rhabdomyolysis.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.